siravan/SymJit.jl/README.md

 *SymJit.jl* is a lightweight just-in-time (JIT) compiler that directly translates Julia Symbolics expressions into machine code without using a separate library such as LLVM.
 Its main utility is to generate fast numerical functions to feed into various numerical solvers provided by the Julia SciML ecosystem.

-*SymJit.jl* is a companion package of [symjiy]([https://](https://github.com/siravan/symjit/)), which provides JIT capability to Python sympy ecosystem.
-Currently, *SymJit.jl* and *symjit* share the same underlying compiler library written in Rust; however, the plan is for *SymJit.jl* to transform into a Julia only package in the future.x
+*SymJit.jl* is a Julia wrapper for [symjiy]([https://](https://github.com/siravan/symjit/)), which provides JIT capability to Python sympy ecosystem.
+Currently, *SymJit.jl* and *symjit* share the same underlying compiler library written in Rust.
+However, its companion package [JitEngine.jl]([https://](https://github.com/siravan/JitEngine.jl/)) is a Julia-only JIT package.

 The Rust backend generates AVX-compatible code by default for x86-64/AMD64 processors but can downgrade to SSE2 instructions if the processor does not support AVX or if explicitly requested by passing `ty='amd-sse'` to compile functions (see below).
 SSE2 instructions were introduced in 2000, meaning that virtually all current 64-bit x86-64 processors support them.
 Intel introduced the AVX instruction set in 2011; therefore, most processors support it.
 On ARM64 processors, both the backend generate code for the aarch64 instruction set.
 ARM32 and IA32 are not supported, but Risc V is in development.